brianhigh/WA_Snowfall_Analysis_SWE_Antigravity_ClaudeSonnet-45/prompt.md

 "Are you sure SNOTEL 1109 is Wells Creek?
 Shouldn't it be 909?"

 After this, the LLM was able to complete the analysis successfully.

+However the results summary had errors surrounding the percentage difference from neutral years for Wells Creek.
+It needed to be guided to fix this.

+"In RESULTS_SUMMARY.md, the Key Findings for Percentage difference for Wells Creek do not match the percentage_difference.csv file's data.
+Please fix this."

+"You need to make corresponding fixes for the Major Insights section of that same document."

+"In RESULTS_SUMMARY.md, you claim that Snoqualimie pass region had the largest snowfall deficit, but the data indicates this was actully true for Wells Creek.
+Fix that."

+After this, the LLM was able to update the results summary successfully.